 Constitution Square is the highest-rated place to visit in Huancayo right now.

-The largest category is parks, with 68 places to explore.
+The largest category is temples, with 100 places to explore.

 Travellers also explore San Isidro District, Lima, Arequipa, Trujillo, Peru.